anjali11091998/Task-4/README.md

 # TASK- 4

+DEMONSTRATE HOW TO BACK UP ADATABASE AND RESTORE IT IN CASE OF FAILURE.
+We explain how the database create and backup and after that how we can recover the database.

 This task is perform on a sample database firstly i created h sample database then a table after that i drop the database and restore it.
 All these are done by step by step.
 Below is the script and the documentation of the task.